Powerful Visible Patterned Events

 We need those Palestinians to believe that their future, and the future of their children and grandchildren, should have Peace as a major component part of their belief system, culture, and commitment to one another for that nation, for that setting, and their own tribe.

-Israel needs a trusted Prime Minister who has the vision of functional cantons and fully respected and respectful status for the Palestinian residents of his or her country, and who has the skill set and leadership levels to make that happen.
+Israel needs a trusted Prime Minister who has the vision of functional cantons and for fully respected and respectful status for the Palestinian residents of his or her country, and who has the skill set and the personal credibility and leadership levels to make that happen.

 Israel needs residents from both groups to believe that it’s the right thing to do to create and support some level of Israel version of Cantons for all of the people there so that there is a legitimate and respectful role for those sets of people in those settings — and so that Israel itself is absolutely safe because the people who live there going forward from this point explicitly support that set of agreements and clearly support those approaches to inter group Peace and will work to make it happen.